IMujagic/command-bag/ReadMe.md

 All commands are automatically discoverable and available for execution by just following a simple convention during implementation.

 For a command to be automatically available for execution it needs to implement the `IDomainCommand<T>` interface where the `T` represents the command payload type.
+If you have a command without the payload, just implement the `IDomainCommand`.

 Here is an command example: